cvera08/AutomationAPIJMeterDocker/README.md

 ```
 Source: https://octoperf.com/blog/2017/10/26/how-to-install-jmeter-mac/#launch-jmeter

-#If you are unable to click JMeter Open icon, go to Options > Look and Feel > System (restart JMeter)
+#if you are unable to click JMeter Open icon, go to Options > Look and Feel > System (restart JMeter)
 Source: https://stackoverflow.com/questions/67615212/why-am-i-not-able-to-click-on-open-icon-in-jmeter

 ##### 4- Clone this repository: